China–United States relations: Rapid deterioration of relations (2019–2020)

-On 5 December 2020, the U.S. State Department ended five cultural exchange programs with China, which are - "the Policymakers Educational China Trip Program, the U.S.-China Friendship Program, the U.S.-China Leadership Exchange Program, the U.S.-China Transpacific Exchange Program and the Hong Kong Educational and Cultural Program."
+On 5 December 2020, the US State Department ended five cultural exchange programs with China, which are—"the Policymakers Educational China Trip Program, the US–China Friendship Program, the US–China Leadership Exchange Program, the US–China Transpacific Exchange Program and the Hong Kong Educational and Cultural Program."
 They described these programs as soft power propaganda tools of Chinese government.

 Espionage

 In July 2020, FBI Director Christopher Wray called China the "greatest long-term threat" to the United States.
 He said that "the FBI is now opening a new China-related counterintelligence case every 10 hours.
 Of the nearly 5,000 active counterintelligence cases currently under way across the country, almost half are related to China."

-In December 2020, an investigation by Axios was published that detailed the suspected activities of Christine Fang, a Chinese national who has been suspected by U.S. officials of having conducted political espionage for the Chinese Ministry of State Security (MSS) while she was in the United States from 2011 to 2015.
+In December 2020, an investigation by Axios was published that detailed the suspected activities of Christine Fang, a Chinese national who has been suspected by US officials of having conducted political espionage for the Chinese Ministry of State Security (MSS) while she was in the United States from 2011 to 2015.
 While Fang's suspected activities prior to the Axios investigation had already drawn scrutiny from federal law enforcement agencies, the subsequent reactions to its publication drew further scrutiny from politicians and the media.

 Xu Zewei and Zhang Yu, Chinese hackers working under the direction of China's Ministry of State Security (MSS), conducted cyber intrusions between February 2020 and June 2021, including the large-scale "HAFNIUM" campaign exploiting Microsoft Exchange Server vulnerabilities.
-Targeting U.S. universities, virologists, and law firms, they stole COVID-19 research and sensitive communications while operating through the MSS-linked company Shanghai Powerock Network Co.
+Targeting US universities, virologists, and law firms, they stole COVID-19 research and sensitive communications while operating through the MSS-linked company Shanghai Powerock Network Co.
 Ltd. In July 2025, under the Second Trump administration, a federal indictment was unsealed in the Southern District of Texas charging Xu and Zhang with conspiracy, wire fraud, unauthorized computer access, and identity theft.
 Xu was arrested in Italy and awaits extradition; Zhang remained at large.